yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Out of scope:
 - Data ingestion (segmentation and fingerprinting)
 - Creation of fingerprint trace datasets (will use existing data set)
+- Rebalancing of domains between pods (future work)

 Within scope:
 - Creation of cloud native, scalable, containerized, file storage simulator
 - Selecting size of regions that group together fingerprints
+- Testing techniques to form regions
-- Testing algorithms for intelligent assignment of regions to dedup pods
+- Testing algorithms for intelligent assignment of regions to dedup domains

 ** **